 But when they reach the 236-foot Chief Joseph Dam in Washington, their migration comes to a halt.
 It's just too damn big.
 And further up the river stand the formidable Grand Coulee Dam at 550 feet.
 There's no way that salmon could ever cross such monumental obstacles...or is there?

-There is now.
 Washington-based Whooshh Innovations has developed a pneumatic vacuum tube that sucks up salmon and shoots them up and over long distances to safety.
-You can watch it in action in the video below.
-Try to imagine the salmon saying “weeeeee!!!” as they leave the tube.
+You can watch the "fish tube" in action in the video below.
+Try to imagine the salmon saying "weeeeee!!!" as they leave the tube.

 Whoosh Innovations originally designed their tube system to transport fruit across long distances.
 But after seeing how the state's large hydroelectric dams were problematic to the salmon migration, the company saw a different opportunity for their invention.

 "So we put a tilapia in the fruit tube," Todd Deligan, Whooshh's vice president, told The Verge.
 "It went flying, and we were like, 'Huh, check that out.'"